 Each letter (upper case only, of course - this was the 1960's) was represented by a phoneme.
 The commonest English letters were represented by the commonest English phonemes, so the result approximated the spectrum of an innocuous English speaker.
 Pauses were put in that matched human breathing.
 Do remember that no computer then could even come close to analysing voice waveforms in real-time, so we had to design the "phonemes" so that discrete-component audio filters could sort them out and output DTL (diode-transistor-logic) digital signals.

-It was a mess of wire-wrap, of course - only a dozen or so were ever made.
+It was a mess of wire-wrap, of course - only half a dozen or so were ever made.
 And, it seems laughable now - anyone scanning with a modern PC could detect Jaberwocky's output within seconds.
 But at that time, I doubt very much that any automatic system eavesdropping on the telephone lines of that time could have detected the difference between Jaberwocky-digital communications and those of the average English speaker.

 Jaberwocky was local, and slow: 3 characters/second.
 Others of my colleagues had wider ideas.
 Coast-to-coast television was just taking off.
 (The first TV set where I grew up was bought specifically to watch the coronation of the current Queen Elizabeth.
-Movie film of the proceedings was shot in London, each reel loaded as soon as it was exposed into a series of propeller-driven airplanes and developed enroute to Newfoundland, where a specially setup national microwave hookup had been rented by the Canadian government for the occasion.
-The whole neighbourhood jammed the livingroom and staircase, and peered in through the windows from the porch to see that ca.14" black&white screen.
+Movie film of the proceedings was shot in London, each reel loaded as soon as it was exposed into a series of propeller-driven airplanes, probably DC-6's, and developed enroute to Newfoundland, where a specially setup national microwave hookup had been rented by the Canadian government for the occasion.
+The whole neighbourhood jammed the livingroom and staircase, and peered in through the windows from the porch to see that 14" black&white screen.
 A week later, we all visited the local movie theatre to see it in colour.)
 The bandwidth used by TV was then astronomical - four megabaud for the video signal alone.